flerpan01/MCF10A-epigenome-PFOS/README.md

 + As PFOS has potentially [endocrine disrupting estrogen activity](https://doi.org/10.1111/j.1365-2605.2008.00870.x) and has been [linked to breast cancer](https://doi.org/10.1186/1476-069X-10-88), the hypothesis is to identify DM regions which overlap genes related to the phenotypes listed above.
 + DNA methylation levels were mapped with Enzymatic Methyl sequencing (EM-seq)

->The code in the repository was used to for computational analysis for the project: [Perfluorooctanesulfonic acid (PFOS) induced cancer related DNA methylation alterations in human breast cells: A whole genome methylome study](https://doi.org/10.1016/j.scitotenv.2024.174864)
+>The code in the repository was used for computational analysis for the paper: [Perfluorooctanesulfonic acid (PFOS) induced cancer related DNA methylation alterations in human breast cells: A whole genome methylome study](https://doi.org/10.1016/j.scitotenv.2024.174864)

 # Analysis workflow